Fast convergence of empirical barycenters in Alexandrov spaces and the Wasserstein space: Introduction

 where $c>0$ and $\sigma^2=\E[ d^2(X,\E[X])]$ denotes the variance of $X$.
 When the underlying space is a Hilbert space, and $d$ is the natural Hilbert metric, this inequality is in fact an equality with $c=1$.
 More generally, the bound~\eqref{eq:variance_bound1} holds in a Banach space if and only if it is of type~2~\cite{LedTal91}, which is a property linked to the geometry of the Banach space~\cite{Kwa72}.

-In this paper we tackle the question of extending these statistical guarantees to metric spaces that are devoid of a linear structure using a predominantly geometric approach.
+Using a predominantly geometric approach, we tackle the question of extending these statistical guarantees to metric spaces that are devoid of a linear structure.
 In recent years, this problem has gone from a theoretical curiosity to a practical necessity.
 Indeed, data such as images, shapes, networks, point clouds and even distributions are now routinely collected and come with the need for new statistical methods with strong performance guarantees.